What is OpenType?

 I’ve heard there are two kinds of OpenType fonts, TrueType-flavored and PostScript-flavored.
 What do yours taste like?

 Both kinds are included when you license my fonts from some of my distributors.
-When only one flavor is included, it will be PostScript-flavored OpenType fonts (the ones with the .otf extension) are the best choice for professional design applications, such as Adobe Creative Suite or Creative Cloud and QuarkXPress.
+When only one flavor is included, it will be PostScript-flavored OpenType fonts (the ones with the .otf extension).
+These are the best choice for professional design applications, such as Adobe Creative Suite or Creative Cloud and QuarkXPress.
 TrueType-flavored Opentype fonts (the ones with the .ttf extension) are the best choice for Microsoft Office and similar applications, especially on Windows.
 If the distributor you purchase your license from only provides .otf fonts, they can send the .ttf version if you ask at no extra cost.

 What if I have a less frequently asked question about your OpenType fonts?